 What Are Retainers?

 Either fixed or removable, retainers are used following braces to hold your teeth in place while your bones heal and secure themselves around your teeth’s new positions.
-It is important to follow the instructions given to you by Dr. Wright on wearing your retainer and caring for it.
+It is important to follow the instructions given to you by Dr. Marc S. Wright on wearing your retainer and caring for it.

 What Are Separators and Spacers?